-In the third post from our 7-part series exploring Stage and Gate processes, we examine each of the five stages in the Phase Gate process.
+In the third post from our 7-part series exploring Stage and Gate processes, we examine each of the five stages in the Stage and Gate process.

-The basic idea of stage / gate models is to break the project down into key stages, each with a key focus to help define and progress the development of the new product.
+The basic idea of stage / gate models is to break the project down into key stages.
+Each with a key focus to help define and progress the development of the new product.
 Implicit in this is the concept of reducing risk and managing investment as to avoid costly and wasteful mistakes.
-Between each of the stages are the gates – decision points on whether to allow the project to continue further, into the next stage.
+Between each of the stages are the gates.
+These are decision points on whether to allow the project to continue further, into the next stage.

 As discussed in our previous Blog Post, Stage Gate Models, a typical process will consist of 5 stages.
 Here we will be examining each of those 5 stages.

 In the feasibility stage you should be assessing the technical and commercial viability of the initial concept and idea.
 You can than work this into a definition that has clear potential for success.

 The deliverables to the gate typically include the following forms:

 - Technical assessment and definition of approach.
 If you cannot build it, then you cannot sell it.

 - Market assessment and evaluation of customer needs.
 You can use evidence from voice of customer studies, commentary on the market from analysts and other sources.
 In short, you must gather together sufficient objective evidence that there will be enough demand.
 If you build it and offer it for sale, will enough customers want it?
 And will they be prepared to pay sufficiently for it?